nginx-proxy/nginx-proxy/README.md

 I'm 5b129ab83266
 ```

+### Virtual Route Support

+If you want to reach your container not at the URL root of VIRTUAL_HOST, but rather at a specific path, just set the environment variable `VIRTUAL_PATH=/path`.

+By default, `/path` is removed from the forwarded requests.
+However, if your application requires the full URL (for example because it creates absolute URLs for assets), you might also want to set `VIRTUAL_PATH_PASS_THROUGH=true`.

+### Virtual Port Support

+You can tell nginx-proxy to publish the backend container on a non-standard port, different from 80 and 443.
+Just specify the environment variable `VIRTUAL_PORT` on the backend container.
+Depending on the variable `HTTPS_METHOD` (see below), nginx-proxy will be configured to support HTTPS on the non-standard port.

+Currently, this feature requires to run the nginx-proxy container with these ports already published as Docker doesn't yet provide a method to publish and unpublish ports on the fly.

 ### Multiple Ports

 If your container exposes multiple ports, nginx-proxy will default to the service running on port 80.
-If you need to specify a different port, you can set a VIRTUAL_PORT env var to select a different one.
+If you need to specify a different port, you can set a VIRTUAL_BACKEND_PORT env var to select a different one.
 If your container only exposes one port and it has a VIRTUAL_HOST env var set, that port will be selected.

   [1]: https://github.com/jwilder/docker-gen
   [2]: http://jasonwilder.com/blog/2014/03/25/automated-nginx-reverse-proxy-for-docker/